lconcia/life_sciences_ml_at_tacc/docs/section1/exploratory_data_analysis.rst

 Finding All Livestock with Names
 --------------------------------

-Let’s work on a real-world question: **which livestock animals have names recorded in the system?**
+Let's work on a real-world question: **which livestock animals have names recorded in the system?**

-To answer this, we’ll walk through two essential data preparation steps:
+To answer this, we'll walk through two essential data preparation steps:

-- First, we’ll **filter the dataset** to isolate livestock records.
+- First, we'll **filter the dataset** to isolate livestock records.
-- Then, we’ll **handle missing values** by removing entries without names.
+- Then, we'll **handle missing values** by removing entries without names.

 These steps reflect a common pattern in exploratory data analysis: narrowing the data to a relevant subgroup, then cleaning it to ensure quality before drawing any conclusions.